slint-ui/slint/docs/builtin_elements.md

 This allow to show a popup window like a tooltip or a popup menu.

-Note: it is not allowed to access properties on element within the popup from outside of the popup
+Note: It is not allowed to access properties of elements within the popup from outside of the popup.

 ### Methods